How to deal with a pest snail infestation in your aquarium?

 What has caused the snail infestation in your fish tank?

-Snails and their eggs often hitchhike into a fish tank on stems and leaves of new aquarium plants.
+Snails and their eggs often hitchhike into a fish tank on stems and leaves of new plants.

 When you bring these plants home, you inevitably transfer the snail(s) into your fish tank.